Network Design - Choosing a technology for multiple datacenter topology

 • Scalability: MPLS is widely adopted for its scalability in both Layer 2 (L2) and Layer 3 (L3) VPN scenarios, enabling efficient interconnectivity between data centers.
 VXLAN overlays on top of MPLS can extend L2 domains across data centers while maintaining Layer 3 isolation and segmentation.

-• Centralized Control with Route Reflectors/Servers: In scenarios with multiple data centers, route reflectors or route servers become useful in scaling the BGP control plane without creating full-mesh BGP sessions.
+• Centralized Control with BGP Route Reflectors/Servers: In scenarios with multiple data centers, route reflectors or route servers become useful in scaling the BGP control plane without creating full-mesh BGP sessions.
 Cisco recommends using route reflectors to avoid the complexity of maintaining a full mesh of eBGP peers.

 • Simplification: Running VXLAN over MPLS simplifies the network by maintaining the MPLS backbone while using VXLAN for tenant traffic and communication between different VLANs or VRFs across sites.
 It leverages MPLS's existing label-switching capabilities to minimize complexity.